7.4 Lessor Accounting for Emissions From Leased Assets

 Customer has the right to direct the use of the power plant.
 Customer makes the relevant decisions about how and for what purpose the power plant is used because it has the right to determine whether, when, and how much power the plant will produce (that is, the timing and quantity, if any, of power produced) throughout the period of use.
 Because Supplier is prevented from using the power plant for another purpose, Customer’s decision making about the timing and quantity of power produced, in effect, determines when and whether the plant produces output.

-Although the operation and maintenance of the power plant
+and maintenance of the power plant are essential to its

-are essential to its efficient use, Supplier’s decisions in
+efficient use, Supplier’s decisions in this regard do not

-this regard do not give it the right to direct how and for
+give it the right to direct how and for what purpose the

-period of use.
-Instead, Supplier’s decisions are dependent
+Instead, Supplier’s decisions are dependent on Customer’s

-In the example above, Supplier can only use the power plant to deliver the specified
+In the example above, Supplier can only use the power plant to

-power plant will produce.
+plant will produce.
 Because Customer obtains substantially all of the economic

 benefits from the power plant (an identified asset) and has the right to direct its